-John Lennon Wall
+John Lennon Wall in Prague – A History

-The John Lennon Wall in Mala Strana is one of the “cool” places to visit in the city and everybody wants a picture from here but the history is no less interesting.
+One of many in the world, the John Lennon Wall in Mala Strana is one of the “cool” places to visit in the city and everybody wants a picture from here but the history is no less interesting.

 Post 1948 the wall of the compound of the Knights of Malta was used mainly for people protesting the communist takeover and was largely text.
 It seems to have been chosen for it’s proximity to the French Embassy (less chance of getting a kicking from the police if they thought they might be being watched).
 In the 1960’s it became known as the “Crying Wall” and was still associated with protest text/lyrics and art although the authorities regularly painted over it.